iBoMbY/fvtt-module-lmrtfy/README.md

 The original can be found here: https://github.com/League-of-Foundry-Developers/fvtt-module-lmrtfy

+## Remarks

+This currently is an on-purpose build, and there is no guarantee for future support, and I can't promise to fulfill any external wishes.

+## Attributions

+Special thanks to @In3luki for helping me with some of the roll stuff

 ## Installation

 You can now install this module automatically by specifying the following public module URL : `https://github.com/iBoMbY/fvtt-module-lmrtfy/releases/latest/download/module.json`